 High Tech Sports

 Today’s sports industry requires media professionals with skills to manage the digital world.
 Therefore, Bradley provides students with access to the best technology in broadcasting, digital media, and ultra-high bandwidth networking.
 The workplace of a sport’s professional is as much in the field as it is in the studio.
-At Bradley, students have access to sports facilities, on and off-campus, that include a modern civic center, arena and baseball stadium that host professional teams and new, on-campus, state-of-the-art Division I athletic facilities.
+At Bradley, students have access to off-campus facilities that include a modern civic center, arena and baseball stadium that host professional teams, and state-of-the-art Division I athletic facilities on-campus.